pkarsy/NonVolatile/README.md

 - In contrast with normal global variables, they are not get 0 at boot.
 This is the purpose of their existence.
 - In contrast with avr-libc EEMEM variables they are not updated with code upload.
-If the initial value is important (and usually is) you can use the trick of a "guard" variable (see the example).
+If the initial value is important (and usually is) you can use a "guard" variable (see below).
 - Reading an eepromVar variable should be fast, but writing is slow (about 3ms/byte), due to EEPROM write.
 This can be important in time critical code.
 - Every eepromVar variable eats some RAM, in addition to the EEPROM space it uses. sizeof(var) returns the RAM usage, and NOT the RAM  of the type it holds.
-- The actual value of such a variable is also cached in RAM.
-This means faster reads but every variable uses additional RAM.
-This behaviour is probably going to change.
+- Do not change the eepromVar locations by direct EEPROM manipulations.
-- Do no try to change the eepromVar values by direct EEPROM manipulations.
+- If you feel a eepromVar looks like a normal variable more than it should, you can prefix it with something meaningful like **nv_elevation** (nv = non volatile)
-- If you feel a eepromVar looks like a normal variable more than it should you can prefix it with something meaningful like **nv_elevation** (nv = non volatile)
+- large arrays are RAM hungry. sizeof(arr) gives the RAM it uses.

 ### Guard variabe